rust-lang/book/src/ch04-03-fixing-ownership-errors.md

 * A `String` **does** own heap data, so it **can not** be copied without a move.
 * An `&String` **does not** own heap data, so it **can** be copied without a move.

-So if we have a vector of non-`Copy` types like `String`, and how do we safely get access to an element of the vector?
+So if we have a vector of non-`Copy` types like `String`, then how do we safely get access to an element of the vector?
 Here's a few different ways to safely do so.
 First, you can avoid taking ownership of the string and just use an immutable reference:

 ```rust,ignore
 #fn main() {